 Skin panaritium - characterized by the formation of an abscess in the thickness of the skin, under the epidermis.
 This is a superficial abscess, and for treatment it is enough to open the epidermis and remove the pus.

-Subcutaneous felon - inflammation develops in the subcutaneous tissue.
-Inflammatory edema in the fiber of the finger leads to compression of the vessels, resulting in severe throbbing pains.
+Subcutaneous panaritium - inflammation develops in the subcutaneous tissue.
+Inflammatory edema in the tissue of the finger leads to compression of the blood vessels, resulting in severe throbbing pain.
 Body temperature rises to 38 degrees, chills are possible.

-Treatment: In the first stage - treatment of wounds, alcohol compress.
-The indicator of the transition of the process to stage 2 - a sleepless night due to severe pain, which is an indication for surgical treatment.
+Treatment: In the first stage - wound treatment, alcohol compress.
+Indicator of process transition to stage 2 – a sleepless night due to severe pain, which is an indication for surgical treatment.
 The operation is performed either under local conduction anesthesia according to Oberst-Lukashevich, or under intravenous anesthesia.
-With the localization of the inflammatory focus on the terminal phalanx, a stick-shaped incision is made, in the region of the middle and proximal phalanx- side cuts.
+When the inflammatory focus is localized on the terminal phalanx, a club-shaped incision is made in the area of the middle and proximal phalanges– side slits.

-Subungual felon - develops under the nail as a result of splinters.
-Pus accumulates under the nail, the nail exfoliates, bursting pains appear, the temperature rises, pressure on the nail is sharply painful.
+Subungual panaritium – develops under the nail as a result of splinters.
+Pus accumulates under the nail, the nail peels off, bursting pain appears, the temperature rises, and pressure on the nail is sharply painful.

 Treatment: surgical.
-With limited abscesses, a wedge-shaped resection of the nail is performed with the removal of a splinter and pus.
-With a total detachment of the nail, it is removed.
+For limited abscesses, a wedge-shaped resection of the nail is performed to remove the splinter and pus.
+If the nail is completely detached, it is removed.

-Paronychia - inflammation of the nail fold develops as a result of infection of microtraumas, including after a manicure.
-There is swelling and hyperemia of the nail fold, with pressure there is a sharp soreness and the release of pus from under the edge of the nail fold.
+Paronychia – inflammation of the nail fold, develops as a result of infection of microtraumas, including after a manicure.
+Swelling and hyperemia of the nail fold are observed; when pressed, there is a sharp pain and discharge of pus from under the edge of the nail fold.

-Treatment: in the first stage, alcohol compresses, dressings with hypertonic solutions are effective.
-In the 2nd stage, an operation is performed - opening the abscess with two cuts parallel to the nail roller, the roller is peeled off and the pus is evacuated.
+Treatment: in the first stage, alcohol compresses and bandages with hypertonic solutions are effective.
+In the 2nd stage, an operation is performed - opening the abscess with two incisions parallel to the nail fold, the roller is peeled off and the pus is evacuated.
 Apply an ointment bandage.

-Tendon panaritium - inflammation of the sheath of the tendons of the fingers.
-A severe form of panaritium develops most often as a result of late or poorly treated subcutaneous panaritium, or as a result of a finger injury with damage to the tendon sheath.
-The most dangerous tendinous panaritiums of the 1st and 5th fingers, since the tendon sheaths of these fingers extend to the wrist and forearm, have a connection with the Pirogov-Paron space.
-Therefore, with tendon panaritiums of the 1st and 5th fingers, there is a threat of inflammation moving from the finger to the forearm.
+Tendon panaritium - inflammation of the tendon sheath of the fingers.
+A severe form of felon develops most often as a consequence of late or poorly treated subcutaneous felon, or as a result of a finger injury with damage to the tendon sheath.
+The most dangerous are the tendon felons of the 1st and 5th fingers, since the tendon sheaths of these fingers extend to the wrist and forearm and are connected to the Pirogov-Paron space.
+Therefore, with tendon felons of the 1st and 5th fingers, there is a threat of inflammation spreading from the finger to the forearm.

-Clinic: tendinous panaritium is characterized by severe pain along the entire finger, aggravated by an attempt to extend the fingers.
-The finger is swollen along the entire length, with the transition of edema to the hand.
+Clinic: tendinous panaritium is characterized by severe pain along the entire finger, which intensifies when trying to straighten the fingers.
+The finger is swollen along its entire length, with swelling spreading to the hand.

 Treatment: surgical treatment is indicated - opening the abscess with double incisions along the lateral surfaces of the finger, with through drainage carried out under the tendon.

-Treatment: in the presence of pus in the interphalangeal joint, an arthrotomy is performed - opening the joint cavity with 2 incisions.
+Treatment: if there is pus in the interphalangeal joint, an arthrotomy is performed - opening the joint cavity with 2 incisions.
 When the articular surfaces are destroyed, the articular heads of the bones are resected.

-Bone felon - purulent inflammation of the bones of the fingers, or osteomyelitis of the bones of the hand.
-It develops as a result of a long course of other forms of felons.
-To suspect the development of bone panaritium allows a long-term swelling of the tissues of the fingers, a long-term purulent discharge from the wounds of the fingers.
-The diagnosis is confirmed by radiography of the hand, when osteoporosis, destruction bone tissue, the formation of sequesters is possible.
+Bone panaritium – purulent inflammation of the bones of the fingers, or osteomyelitis of the bones of the hand.
+Develops as a result of a long course of other forms of panaritium.
+Suspecting the development of bone felon allows long-lasting swelling of the tissues of the fingers, prolonged purulent discharge from wounds of the fingers.
+The diagnosis is confirmed by x-ray of the hand, when osteoporosis and destruction are detected bone tissue, the formation of sequesters is possible.

-Treatment: in the stage of osteoporosis, conservative treatment is possible - antibiotic therapy, taking into account the microflora and its sensitivity, laser therapy, sanitation of purulent streaks in soft tissues, X-ray therapy.
-In case of destruction and sequestration of bone tissue, surgical treatment is indicated - a wide exposure of the affected bone with necrectomy.
+Treatment: in the stage of osteoporosis, conservative treatment is possible - antibacterial therapy taking into account microflora and its sensitivity, laser therapy, sanitation of purulent leaks in soft tissues, radiotherapy.
+In case of destruction and sequestration of bone tissue, surgical treatment is indicated - wide exposure of the affected bone with necrectomy.

-Pandactylitis - purulent inflammation of all layers and tissues of the finger.
-Pandactylitis develops as a result of mistimed or incorrectly treated other forms of panaritium.
-With pandactylitis, the finger is swollen along the entire length, cyanotic, there are no movements, purulent discharge from the wound.
-On radiographs of the hand, destruction of the phalanx is revealed along the entire length or two adjacent phalanges.
-Treatment: surgical, consists in resection or disarticulation of the finger.
+Pandactylitis – purulent inflammation of all layers and tissues of the finger.
+Pandactylitis develops as a result of untimely or incorrectly treated other forms of panaritium.
+With pandactylitis, the finger is swollen along its entire length, cyanotic, there is no movement, and there is purulent discharge from the wounds.
+Radiographs of the hand reveal destruction of the phalanx along the entire length or two adjacent phalanges.
+Treatment: surgical, consists of resection or disarticulation of the finger.

-Phlegmon of the brush - purulent inflammation of the tissues of the hand.
-Varieties: phlegmon tenar - inflammation of the eminence of the thumb; phlegmon hypothenar - inflammation of the elevation of the little finger; phlegmon of the back of the hand; supra- and subgaleal phlegmon of the palmar surface of the hand.
-The causes of phlegmon of the hand are: tenar phlegmon - tendinous panaritium of the 1st finger, phlegmon hypothenar - tendon panaritium of the 5th finger, deep subaponeurotic phlegmon - infected calluses.
+Phlegmons of the hand – purulent inflammation of the tissues of the hand.
+Varieties: phlegmon thenar – inflammation of the eminence of the thumb; phlegmon hypothenar – inflammation of the eminence of the little finger; phlegmon of the back of the hand; supra- and subgaleal phlegmon of the palmar surface of the hand.
+The causes of phlegmon of the hand are: phlegmon thenar - tendon felon of the 1st finger, phlegmon hypothenar - tendon felon of the 5th finger, deep subaponeurotic phlegmon - infected calluses.
 In addition, phlegmon of the hand develops with infected and bitten wounds of the hand, foreign bodies, ineffectively treated with any form of panaritium.

-Clinic: back and volar surface the hands are swollen, sharply painful, the fingers are half-bent, their extension increases the pain.
-The presence of a purulent process is evidenced by a high temperature of up to 38–39 degrees with chills.
+Clinic: back and palmar surface the hands are swollen, sharply painful, the fingers are half-bent, straightening them increases the pain.
+The presence of a purulent process is indicated by a high temperature of up to 38–39 degrees with chills.

 Possible complications: